Trending

 Ducati Japan

 Ducati Japan LogoDucati is originally an Italian company that was founded in Bologna in 1926.
 It made its first motorcycle in 1949 and has since grown to become one of the most exemplary global motorcycle brands.
-Ducati, the year before last, sold over 59,447 motorcycles worldwide in 2021.
+Ducati achieved record sales in recent years, delivering over 54,500 motorcycles globally in 2024, among its strongest performances ever.
 Ducati Desmosedici is a high-end, limited-edition motorcycle produced by this company.
 Coming with a price tag of $232,500, it is ranked among the most expensive bikes in the world.

 Ducati’s Japanese identity offers unparalleled riding experiences.
 These motorbikes are innovative, sophisticated, and performance-oriented.
-Over 300 passionate Ducatisti gathered in the center of Tokyo to celebrate the first Brand Night in Japan.
-They came together to meet, celebrate, and discuss their love and affection for the brand.
+Hundreds of passionate Ducatisti gather in the center of Tokyo to celebrate Brand Night events in Japan.
+They come together to meet, celebrate, and discuss their love and affection for the brand.

 Top Ducati Motorcycles